-Just below the [DEFAULT] rule there’s ignoreip, bantime and maxretry in the default page.
+Just below the [DEFAULT] rule there’s ‘ignoreip’, ‘bantime’ and ‘maxretry’ in the default page.
 We’ve adjusted the bantime from 600 seconds to 30 seconds because it’s a working project and it would be annoying if everyone gets banned once in a while.

-We’ve added the line findtime = 1200 It might come in handy to know what these lines mean.
-Bantime is the actual time the user that tries to bruteforce your server or typed their password incorrectly is banned.
+We’ve added the line findtime = 1200.

+It might come in handy to know what these lines actually mean.
+Bantime is the actual time the user that tries to ‘brute force’ your server or typed their password incorrectly is banned.
 As explained above it’s just for 30 seconds now because it would take more time to unban our developers than to wait the 30 seconds. maxretry means the amount of time a user may get there password wrong or the amount of time a user could try to bruteforce your server.
 If the user has generated the “maxretry” within the last “findtime” the user gets banned.
 So the “findtime” is basically the amount of time the user gets to enter as many incorrect passwords as the value of “maxretry”

-Now restart fail2ban
+Now we need to restart fail2ban using the following command:

 Sudo service fail2ban restart